Things to Remember When Traveling Abroad (That Nobody Tells You)

 What does this have to do with travel?
 This depends on where you are going.
 I live in Japan.
 It's a great place to live with great people.
 However I'm not a particular fan of this... or this.
 But I'm not here to judge anyone.
 I'm a guest so I have to leave the politics at home.

-Now as much as the Japanese loved former President Obama they have expressed concern about American policy.
+As strong as the relationship between America and Japan is, many locals have expressed concerns about American policy.
 The biggest issues are probably the US military bases in Japan and the V-22 Osprey.
 These are things I do not talk about.
 Ever.

 Another example?
 Take a look at the video below.
 The Tore-Tore Ichiba Market is not a time to wail loudly about animal rights.
 If you don't like what you see anywhere, vote with your feet.